 1. To create compensation for farmers, reducing economic loss

 3. To monitor the snow leopard’s population through genetic analysis and camera trapping

 Recently, Rolex connected with Hussain, a Rolex Awards Laureate, for an update on his project.
-Watch the short video from the Rolex Perpetual Planet initiative for details on Project Snow Leopard:
+Watch the video on Project Snow Leopard: